fictioneers/node-sdk/README.md

 ## Admin ##

-Admin service to programatically manage timelines and timeline users.
-A secret API Key is required in the HTTP Authorization header.
+Admin service to programmatically manage timelines and timeline users.
+A Secret API Key is required in the HTTP Authorization header.

 - `getTimelines()` => `GET /timelines`
 - `getTimeline({timelineId})` => `GET /timelines/${timelineId}`